notchyves/bedrock-native-modding-wiki/wiki/tools/renderdoc.md

 RenderDoc can't start UWP apps on its own, but there is a workaround for Minecraft.

 Hidden in `options.txt`, there is a setting called load_renderdocdll.
-Set it to 1 to reload the renderer after minecraft is done loading.
+Set it to 1 to reload the renderer after Minecraft is done loading.

 ### Actually Capturing

-The renderdoc dll can't actually detect key presses in UWP apps, so you need to do it from the RenderDoc window.
+`renderdoc.dll` can't actually detect key presses in UWP apps, so you need to do it from the RenderDoc window.